arangodb/arangodb/README.md

 We recently started a new open source project - a nosql database called AvocadoDB which became ArangoDB in May 2012.
-ArangoDB is currently available as an alpha version.
+ArangoDB is currently available as a beta version.
 We want to have a stable version 1 ready soon.
-A multi server version is planned for the third quarter of 2012.
+A multi server version is planned for the end of 2012.
 For details see the roadmap.

 Key features include: